This page provides links to a range of government departments and websites relating to parenting and children.

 Families NSW is the NSW Government’s overarching strategy to enhance the health and wellbeing of children up to eight years and their families.
 The website has information on services and support for families throughout the state.

-NSW Commission for Children and Young People
+Advocate for Children and Young People

 Community Services (formerly DoCS) is the leading NSW Government agency responsible for community services.
 It works with non-government organisations and other government agencies to provide child protection services, parenting support and early intervention, and foster care and adoption services.